rwetherall/ContentCraft/README.md

 ContentCraft
 ============

-Bukkit plugin for CMIS repositories.
+ConentCraft is a Bukkit plugin for Mimecraft that connects, via CMIS, to an Alfresco repository.